victorwss/flappy-bird-racing/README.md

 * Player 5 flaps with the P key.
 * Player 6 flaps with the T key.

-Fitting 6 people around a single keyboard is difficult, but by plugging an extra USB keyboard into your computer, this becomes easy.
+Fitting 6 people around a single keyboard is difficulty, but by plugging an extra USB keyboard into your computer, this becomes easy.

-Also, clicking the screens with the mouse makes the corresponding bird flap, so one of the players could use the mouse instead.
+Also, clicking one of the screens with the mouse makes the corresponding bird flap, so one of the players could use the mouse instead.

 I didn't checked into touchscreen mobile devices, but it might work as well.